-Let’s say, a lot of manly ego and testosterone was floating around through Europe those high-medieval days already.
-Thus, serious threats all around, and a Musketeer-doctrine, league or collective was the answer of these small farmer republics to cope with their hostile and much better organized surroundings.
+Let’s just say, a lot of manly ego and testosterone was floating around through Europe those high-medieval days already.
+In other words, serious external threats all around, and a Musketeer-doctrine, league or collective was the answer of these small farmer republics without an army or nighthood to cope with their hostile and much better organized surroundings.
 The Hunger Games had started.

-An additional challenge the communally governed peasant republics had, was that they had to rely fully on a people’s army or militias for their self-defense.
+An additional challenge the communally governed peasant republics had, was that they had to rely fully on people’s militias for their self-defense.
 Whereas outside Frisia, secular and ecclesiastical rulers had the possession of increasingly professional mercenary armies, for example like the famous Swiss mercenaries.
-You can still spot these colorful mercenaries in the crowds at the Vatican.
 Not in Frisia.
-The ‘citizens’ themselves needed to be prepared to go to war still and risk their lives to protect their land and the Frisian Freedom.
-It turned out, in fact, they were pretty motivated and stood their ground for centuries.
+The ‘citizens’ themselves needed to be prepared to go to war still, which was the case as long as one can remember, and risk their lives to protect their land and the Frisian Freedom.
+It turned out, in fact, they were pretty motivated and stood their wet ground for centuries.

 Defend yourself – In the fifteenth and sixteenth centuries being properly armed as a man was even regulated and supervised by the community.
 It meant every individual who could afford it had the obligation to possess weapons and armor.
 The richer the more weaponry you were obliged to have.
 The standard kit was a small sword and a pike or spear.
 The rich needed to have an armor, a helmet, and a steel ring collar too.
 The culture of every man being able to defend his property and that of his kin or his community, probably dates back to the earliest social organization of Germanic tribes.
 Kind of a Second Amendment.
 Again, the Texican feeling comes up.